+(parent/guardian)

-I, (parent/guardian) Acknowledge that I have received a Catholic School Student/Parent Hand the policies and procedures contained that the information contained herein interpretation and elimination by the discretion, without notice.
-I understassupersedes and revokes all previously dbook.
-I agree to abide by d herein.
-I acknowledge is always subject to change School at its sole and that this Handbook The specific Archdiocesan policies is are summaries only.
-For complete correferences, refer to the Secretariat for Administrators' Manual.
-In the even the summary and the complete policy Manual that governs. opies of the policies, r Catholic Schools at of any conflict between I understand that nothing contained i is intended to create a contract with t Signature: Date
+Acknowledge that I have received a copy of the St. Therese Catholic Classical School Student/Parent Handbook.
+I agree to abide by the policies and procedures contained herein.
+I acknowledge that the information contained herein is always subject to change interpretation and elimination by the School at its sole discretion, without notice.
+I understand that this Handbook supersedes and revokes all previously issued materials.

+The specific Archdiocesan policies identified in this Handbook are summaries only.
+For complete copies of the policies, references, refer to the Secretariat for Catholic Schools Administrators' Manual.
+In the event of any conflict between the summary and the complete policy, it is the Administrators' Manual that governs.

+I understand that nothing contained in this Handbook creates or is intended to create a contract with the School.

+Signature: Date